Property Buyer's Guide

 Additional costs for Apartment / Unit properties

-- Strata / Body Corporate LeviesCovers building insurance, maintenance of common areas, sinking fund contributions, and building management.
-Varies significantly by building — typically A$3,000–A$6,000 per year in NSW.Charged annual
+- Strata / Body Corporate LeviesCovers building insurance, common area maintenance, sinking fund, and management.
+Typically A$3,000–A$6,000/year for small-to-mid buildings in Sydney.
+High-rises A$8,000–A$12,000+.Charged annual

 Additional costs for Airbnb / Short-Term Rental properties